-By definition, bourbon is a type of American whiskey made from at least 51 percent corn, along with malt and rye.
+Your grandpa drank it, it's popular among people who wear flannel, and it has something to do with Kentucky...but what is bourbon, exactly?
+By definition, bourbon is a type of American whiskey made from at least 51% corn, complemented by grains like malted barley, rye, and wheat.
 The American Bourbon Association also points out that it must age in charred new oak barrels and include no color or flavor additives.
-Other qualities distinguish bourbon as well, including sweetness from the corn.
-Those elements help make it different from Scotch and other popular types of whiskey like Canadian and Japanese whisky.
+Other qualities distinguish bourbon as well, including a characteristic sweetness from the corn, which is absent in other American spirits such as rye whiskey.
+Those elements also help make it different from Scotch and other popular types of whiskey like Canadian and Japanese whisky.

-With origins in Kentucky, bourbon production has since expanded across several states with bottles of various flavors and price points available.
-Here are the best bourbons to drink today.
+With origins in Bourbon County, Kentucky, the production of bourbon has since expanded across numerous states with bottles of various flavors and price points available.
+Here are the best bourbons to try today.

 From Heaven Hill Distillery, this Henry Mckenna bourbon was named "Best in Show" at the 2019 San Francisco World Spirits Competition, and with good reason.
-Aged in oak barrels, this bourbon is the only extra-aged bottled-in-bond single barrel bourbon for a smooth, high-quality taste.
+Aged in oak barrels, this bourbon is the only extra-aged bottled-in-bond single barrel bourbon available and offers a smooth, sumptuous, structured flavor profile.

 Xania Woodman, bar manager and lead bartender at O.P.
-Rockwell Cocktail Lounge & Music Hall, describes the 10-year-old bourbon as rich, buttery, "like butterscotch candy," but with an appreciable bite.
-“It just goes to show you,” she says, “that an astronomical price doesn't necessarily indicate actual quality.”
+Rockwell Cocktail Lounge & Music Hall, describes the 10-year-old bourbon as rich and buttery, "like butterscotch candy," but with an appreciable bite.
+And for all its attributes, the price point isn't as exorbitant as some other celebrated bourbons.
+“It just goes to show you,” says Woodman, “that an astronomical price doesn't necessarily indicate actual quality.”

 Widow Jane meticulously sources its favorite bourbons from Kentucky, Tennessee, and Indiana and blends them in five barrel batches in Brooklyn, N.Y.
-Its team wanted to add something that “had the intense taste of New York in each sip,” so it cuts that blend with limestone mineral water from the famous Rosendale Mines.
-The distillery’s signature 10-year-old bourbon presents a nose of nutmeg, cream, vanilla, and a dash of cinnamon and a palate that flirts with maple syrup, almond, cherry and orange.
+Its team wanted to add something that “had the intense taste of New York in each sip,” so it cuts that blend with limestone mineral water from the famous Rosendale Mines in upstate New York.
+The distillery’s signature 10-year-old bourbon presents a nose of nutmeg, cream, vanilla, and a dash of cinnamon, and a palate that flirts with maple syrup, almond, cherry, and orange.